Pam & Tommy: Development

+The series is based on a 2014 Rolling Stone article about the theft of the tapes.
+Siegel found it hard to believe the events had not been the subject of a film or series previously, with the producers optioning the rights to the article to serve as the basis of the series.
+Co-showrunners Siegel and D.V.
+DeVincentis argue that most of the "basic plot beats" came from that article.

 The series was first announced in 2018, with Seth Rogen and Evan Goldberg developing the project under their production company Point Grey Pictures and James Franco attached to direct the miniseries and play Tommy Lee.
 By December 2020, Franco had left the series and it was announced that Hulu had greenlit the project with an eight-episode limited series order.
 Craig Gillespie was set to direct with Robert D. Siegel writing and Rogen and Goldberg executive producing the miniseries.
 Tatiana S. Riegel, a frequent collaborator of Gillespie's, was attached as editor.
-Pamela Anderson refused to get involved, expressing disbelief that "people are still capitalizing off that thing" that "was painful enough the first time around", even declining to read a letter Lily James sent asking for her blessing; Lee was also not involved with the series but he supported it.
-The series is based on a 2014 Rolling Stone article describing the story of how Anderson and Lee's sex tape was stolen and released.
-Siegel found it hard to believe the events had not been the subject of a film or series previously, with the producers optioning the rights to the article to serve as the basis of the series.
-Co-showrunners Siegel and D.V.
-DeVincentis noted that most of the "basic plot beats" came from that article and "the basic mechanics" of the events "was pretty much what happened", with the conversations between the characters dramatized.